yongzx/GSoC-2019-FrameNet/README.md

 - [X] Create word semantic embeddings of LUs and distributional profile (frame clusters) of FrameNet using ELMO and BERT.
   - The decision to change from DSSM to ELMO and BERT comes after reading the related papers on frame embeddings, where I learned that ELMO and BERT are primarily used for SemVal-2019 tasks of inducing frames.
 The summary of each paper is in this [report](https://github.com/yongzx/GSoC-2019-FrameNet/blob/35793a73fda4ad456beab9bf467d8156fcf46e81/Background%20Research%20-%20Frame%20Embeddings.pdf).
+- [X] Create word semantic embeddings and semantic clusters of words in WordNet
 - [X] Deploy the pipeline that uses BERT embeddings and WordNet sysnsets to identify inconsistent antonyms in FrameNet structure on CWRU HPC.
-- [X] Create word semantic embeddings and semantic clusters of words in WordNet
 - [X] Create a pipeline that clusters and visualizes new lexical units that do not pass through the POS and coreFEs filters.
 - [X] Deploy a pipeline that assign frames from multilingual framenets such as KoreanFN and BrazilFN to the clustered lexical units.

 ### Libraries / Tools / APIs
 - `pyfn`
+- `flair`
+- `translate`
+- PyDaisy
+- OpenSesame
 - https://github.com/AlenUbuntu/semafor
 - BabelNet HTTP API
 - NLTK, GenSim, SpaCy (and other NLP libraries)
-- Tensorflow for Deep Semantic Structured Model (https://liaha.github.io/models/2016/06/21/dssm-on-tensorflow.html)
+- ~~Tensorflow for Deep Semantic Structured Model (https://liaha.github.io/models/2016/06/21/dssm-on-tensorflow.html)~~ (Replaced by BERT Model)
 - Potentially other machine learning libraries such as scikit-learn

 ### Dataset